telerik/xamarin-forms-docs/installation-and-deployment/important-changes.md

 ## Q3 2015

-With the official release of **Q3 2015** we have introduced several new assemblies that facilitate the initial steps required to setup a new project that uses our controls.
+With the official release of **Q3 2015** we have introduced several new assemblies that facilitate the initial steps required to setup a new project utilizing the Telerik's UI for Xamarin control suite.
 Now the code related to loading and initializing all required resources is combined in a single method call:

     TelerikForms.Init()